 YAPPR Space overview

-YAPPR Spaces is a cloud based team collaboration and meeting application.
+YAPPR Spaces is a cloud-based team collaboration and meeting application.
 It seamlessly integrates voice, video, tasks, sharing, and more into your browser or the Spaces application.

 You can use the Spaces area under the dashboard to start a new conversation.
 In fact, the first time you start using YAPPR Spaces, you can view the option to create your own Space.
 You can invite participants to your Space by entering their email addresses.
 You can set different permissions for each participant based on the type of actions you want them to be able to take within your Space.
 If you have many Spaces, you can categorize the frequently used ones as favorites.

-You can privately share documents and even escalate your chat with audio or video.
+You can privately share documents and even improve your chatting experience with audio or video.
 The Posts area includes all the documents and files that you or your teammates shared.
 You can click on any of the posts to make comments, download a files, or attach more items, perhaps a revised version if you are editing a document.

 You can assign tasks to other members of your Space.
 Tasks are simply things that need to get done.
 You can also set due dates and post additional comments.

 YAPPR Spaces integrates with YAPPR Accessr®.
-You can use the YAPPR Accessr® client :
+You can use the YAPPR Accessr® client to:

-To exchange instant messages with other users by using YAPPRontoso Spaces Direct Messaging.
+Exchange instant messages with other users by using YAPPR Spaces Direct Messaging.

-To join a Spaces meeting.
+Join a Spaces meeting.

 Signing up for YAPPR Spaces from YAPPR Accessr®